My fortune cookie this weekend said failure is the chance to do better next time.

 I spun 615 kcal in 43 minutes (rate of about 860 kcal/hr).
 Average HR on the bike was 142 bpm, significantly higher than my normal relaxed time on the bike.
 In addition to the 467 kcal from the treadmill, the total kcal was nearly 1100 kcal.
 Yes, the workload was a bit high for a short workout.
 (1500 kcal would be a medium workout in my book.)
 But hey, it was a Saturday.

-failure is the chance to do better next time provides perspective.
+Taking a step back, the fortune cookie's optimistic interpretation of events, namely failure is the chance to do better next time provides perspective.
 We should see opportunity in every failure.
-There's a
+There's a silver lining in every cloud and all that.

 Case in point, this week an aftermarket part was not working properly anymore in my car.